 In most kids, the outward curving of the legs corrects on its own by age 3 or 4.
 The legs might even look curved inward (knock-knees).
 The legs usually straighten by age 7 or 8.

 Rarely, bow legs can be caused by a more serious medical condition, such as:

 - rickets, a bone growth problem due to lack of vitamin D or calcium.
-It's more common in developing countries where children don't get enough foods fortified with vitamin D. Sometimes rickets can run in families due to a genetic problem that affects how the body uses vitamin D.
+It's more common in developing countries where children don't get enough foods fortified with vitamin D.

 - Blount disease, a growth disorder that affects the bones of the legs

 - conditions that may affect bone growth around the knee including injury or infection

 Most infants and toddlers have at least some physiologic bowing of their legs.